nicolasgere/graphql-ts/README.md

 ## Getting Started

-That package is currently in development and not ready for production.
+That package is currently in development and not ready for PRODUCTION.
 Graphql.ts use decorator and metadata for generate a graphql.js model.
-The why of this package is to provide a suger syntax for Typescript and use the power of the typings
+The why of this package is to provide a suger syntax for Typescript and use the power of the typings.
+Feel free to contribute to this package, any feedback are welcome.

 ### Using GraphQL.ts